Amperity

 linking_keystextarea (JSON)NoArray of {source, key, hash} specs driving how Signal resolves visitors against the Profile API.
 See Linking keys.

 browser_attribute_allowliststring (CSV)NoComma-separated attribute names safe to expose to the browser.
-See Browser personalization.
+See Browser personalisation.

 Install the integration